Best Practices on Set

 Outdoor Sets

-• Remember that you natural lighting changes!
-Keep checking your shots to make sure they look consistent, and save tour editor some time in color correction.
+• Remember that natural lighting changes!
+Keep checking your shots to make sure they look consistent and save your editor some time in color correction.

 • Find somewhere quiet.
 It is very easy to forget how noisy the world is to a microphone.
 Check your levels and make sure that the dialog is coming in clear.